Local Directories – An Important Part of Your 360° Digital Presence

 Getting Your Local Directory Act Together

-Now that you understand the importance of having accurate and up to date local directory information and the negative effect inaccurate local directory information can have on your search engine results and your business, where should you begin?
-We recommend heading over to Moz’s free scan tool, Local Search Scan, and running a free report.
+Now that you understand the importance of having accurate and up-to-date local directory information and its impact on your business, where should you begin?

 Rick Hogan, CEO & Co-Founder – Bleevit Interactive